 Official Plan for the City of Greater Sudbury:

 The subject lands designated Rural in the Official Plan for the City of Greater Sudbury.
-Seasonal residential uses are permitted on waterbodies and watercourses that have adequate access within the Rural designation.
+Section 5.2 states that residential uses are permitted in the rural land use designation subject to the policies below.